 Whether you’re celebrating St. Patrick’s Day or simply love a boozy dessert, this homemade Baileys ice cream is your perfect treat.
-With its ultra creamy, velvety texture and loads of sweet Baileys flavor with just the right touch of vanilla, every bite of this luscious homemade ice cream is pure decadence.
+With its ultra creamy, velvety texture and loads of sweet Baileys flavor with just the right touch of vanilla, every bite of this luscious Irish cream ice cream is pure decadence.

-Does any one phrase make your ears perk up like boozy dessert?
-Call me a dessert-loving lush, but when I hear those two magical words together, I'm the first to line up for a helping.
+Boozy dessert goodness for Baileys lovers: Does any one phrase make your ears perk up like boozy dessert?
+Call us a dessert-loving lush, but when I hear those two magical words together, I'm the first to line up for a helping.
+Since you're here, I have a feeling you're the same way — get ready for ice cream bliss.

 Let's make sure we're organized.
 Here's everything we need to make this homemade ice cream.